Kanrin-Cyou/streamlit_telegram_openAI_chatbot/README.md

 ## Introduction

+Default User is admin with password admin, for details please check auth_tools page.

 This project started as a personal tool that I created for my own use and to share with friends.
 As more functions were added and I noticed that no similar project existed on GitHub, I decided to publish it.

 Key features include: